Skip to main content

 Jacob Jones and the Bigfoot Mystery: Episode 1 was developed by Lucid Games Ltd.

 Jacob Jones and the Bigfoot Mystery: Episode 1 has received overwhelmingly positive reviews from players.
-Most players liked this game for its story but disliked it for its graphics.
+Most players liked Jacob Jones and the Bigfoot Mystery: Episode 1 for its graphics but disliked it for its music.

 Jacob Jones and the Bigfoot Mystery: Episode 1 is a single player game.